 Year 7 the main topics are the Middle Ages, the Tudors and the Stuarts.
-The course starts with the lead up to 1066 with the students studying evidence to explain who had the best claim to the English throne and why William won the Battle of Hastings.
+The course starts with the lead up to 1066 with students studying evidence to explain who had the best claim to the English throne and why William won the Battle of Hastings.
 Other topics are the Black Death, the Peasants’ Revolt and the Murder of Becket.
-They also study the power of the church which links to Henry VIII and the break with Rome.
+Students also study the power of the church which links to Henry VIII and the break with Rome.
 We also study the problems facing Elizabeth I and how she overcame them and finally the causes and events of the English Civil War.

 The AQA GCSE History course is studied including the following areas: